-The center will provide morning and afternoon snacks.
-Hot lunch is available when school is in session and billed at the elementary school rate.
-Free and reduced lunches are available during the school year for those who qualify.
-Free/reduced lunches are not available during the summer session.
+The center will provide afternoon snacks.
+Free breakfasts and lunches are available when school is in session.
 A menu is available at the beginning of each month.
-These lunches are payable in advance and are billed separately from tuition.
 Children that prefer cold lunches should bring a bag lunch clearly labeled with their name.
 Pop and juice boxes will not be allowed in cold lunches as milk is required.
 Milk will be available and will be billed separately.
 Children 12-24 months are served unflavored whole milk and children 2 and up are served unflavored 1% milk.
 Foods that need to be microwaved will not be allowed except in the infant room.
 Cold lunches must meet USDA requirements.
 Supplements will be provided if necessary at a cost to the parent/guardian of \$0.75 per item.

-Northfield Public Schools Department of Nutrition Services is responsible for providing hot lunches as EarlyVentures does not prepare food on site.
+Northfield Public Schools Department of Nutrition Services is responsible for providing hot lunches as Early Ventures does not prepare food on site.
 Nutrition Services follows all procedures and practices that are in compliance with the requirements for food and beverage establishments in chapter 4626, which include: hand washing; maintaining hot and cold food temperatures at safe levels; washing of food, utensils and equipment; and serving of food.